polkadot-fellows/RFCs/text/0125-xcm-asset-metadata.md

 ### Repurposing `AssetInstance::Undefined`

 As the new instructions show, this RFC reframes the purpose of the `Undefined` variant of the `AssetInstance` enum.
 This RFC proposes to use the `Undefined` variant of a collection identified by an `AssetId` as a synonym of the collection itself.
-I.e., an asset `Asset { id: <AssetId>, fun: Undefined }` is considered an NFT representing the collection itself.
+I.e., an asset `Asset { id: <AssetId>, fun: NonFungible(AssetInstance::Undefined) }` is considered an NFT representing the collection itself.

 As a singleton non-fungible instance is barely distinguishable from its collection, this convention shouldn't cause any problems.